There is more than one channel through which patients can make complaints about care, treatment, or service in the independent healthcare sector.

 At present, dental professionals are not permitted to have a DDU representative at a DCS panel hearing.
 We do not agree with this rule, but fortunately only 1% of complaints reach panel hearings.

 The DCS was set up in 2006 and is funded by the GDC using the annual retention fee and is intended to operate at arm's length to it.
 However, the DCS can refer a dental professional to the GDC's fitness to practise where the concerns are thought to be sufficiently serious.

 Separate to the complaints procedure, any patient dissatisfied with treatment - whether NHS or private - can complain directly to the GDC.
 They can allege that the matter raises questions about the dental professional's fitness to practise, raise concerns with a regulator (such as CQC) or pursue the matter through legal proceedings for clinical negligence - or all of the above.

-This guidance was correct at publication 10/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/01/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.